Treatment Options

 Medication side effects

-Speak with your doctor about possible side effects.
-The following drugs may cause sedation, motor impairment or confusion:
+Ask your doctor about possible side effects of any medication.
+The following types of drugs may cause sedation, movement impairment, or confusion:

 • Anticholinergics (antispasmodics), such as oxybutynin and glycopyrrolate